Subscribe to the feed

 Bringing AI to Ansible content creation through collaboration between Red Hat and IBM

-Ansible Lightspeed with watsonx Code Assistant is the culmination of Red Hat and IBM teams combining forces to create a cohesive AI experience for Ansible content creation.
-Tapping into automation-specific IBM watsonx foundation models, it turns text prompts into Ansible content snippets for the creation of Ansible content.
+Ansible Lightspeed with IBM watsonx Code Assistant is the culmination of Red Hat and IBM teams combining forces to create a cohesive AI experience for Ansible content creation.
+Tapping into automation-specific IBM watsonx foundation models, it turns text prompts into Ansible content for the creation of Ansible content.
 The generated content adheres to accepted Ansible best practices and, when combined with the Ansible code bot, helps teams build more confidence in their automation code base.

 Ansible lightspeed layer